madanbaduwal/usa-university-application-process/visa_interview_questions.md

 * Living: 10,00
 * Book, insurance: 2,000

-8. Have you received any scholarships or financial aid?
+19. Have you received any scholarships or financial aid?

-Answers:
+Answer:

 I have submitted my assistantship form, I am waiting for the result.
 According to the professor, the decision will be made in mid. dec.

-9. Are you currently employed?
+20. Are you currently employed?

-Answers:
+Answer:

 Yes, I currently working at BP Koirala foundation as a senior software engineer.

-How many people work there?
+21. How many people work there?

+Answer:
 We are four team members, I am leading my team.

-What is your salary?
+22. What is your salary?
+Answer:
 RS 70,000

-How did you apply?
+23. How did you apply?

+Answer:

 After the professor's recommendation, I applied myself.

-What will you do during a long vacation?
+24. What will you do during a long vacation?

+Answer:
-If the vacation is long I will visit my home and research institution to get an update about the research If the research is short then I would like to attend a symposium, or conference to present my research Do you have any relatives there in the USA?
+* If the vacation is long I will visit my home and research institution to get an update about the research
+* If the research is short then I would like to attend a symposium, or conference to present my research

+25. Do you have any relatives there in the USA?

+Answer:
 No, I have no relatives in the USA but I have my seniors from my office and they are so helpful.

-How many siblings do you have?
+26. How many siblings do you have?

+Answer:
-Me and my brother
+* Me and my brother
-He is a senior software engineer at Fact technology Where is your University located?
+* He is a senior software engineer at Fact technology

+27. Where is your University located?
 How will you reach there?

+Answer:
-Location: located in the northern part of the USA, near North Dakota, Montana, Nebraska, and IOWA South Dakota, Vermillion, Clark street
+* Location: located in the northern part of the USA, near North Dakota, Montana, Nebraska, and IOWA
+* South Dakota, Vermillion, Clark street
-Sioux Falls, SD airport (code FSD)
+* Sioux Falls, SD airport (code FSD)
-Christmas: January 3-January 5th.
+* Christmas: January 3-January 5th.
-Receiver: Patric Morisson, Assistant Director, International Office About South Dakota?
+* Receiver: Patric Morisson, Assistant Director, International Office

+28. About South Dakota?

+Answer:

-46 in population
+* 46 in population
-3rd less stressed state
+* 3rd less stressed state
-Low traffic state
+* Low traffic state
-Low cost leaving
+* Low cost leaving
-Perfect place to leave for students and researchers How happy are you with your previous grads?
+Perfect place to leave for students and researchers

+29. How happy are you with your previous grads?

+Answer:

-I am satisfied with my grades, I manage my research experience and industrial experience with education and am satisfied with it.
+* I am satisfied with my grades, I manage my research experience and industrial experience with education and am satisfied with it.

-If not, how do you think you can do better in the US?
+30. If not, how do you think you can do better in the US?

+Answer:

 I think I can solve more challenges, currently faced by the deep learning community.

-Are your parents supportive of your decision to study in the US?
+31. Are your parents supportive of your decision to study in the US?

+Answer:
 Yes, they support me financially and emotionally.

-What is your opinion about the US?
+32. What is your opinion about the US?

+Answer:

-Researchers, High infrastructural labs
+* Researchers(professors), High infrastructural labs, specilization courses

-Have you visited/browsed through websites related to this interview?
+33. Have you visited/browsed through websites related to this interview?

+Answer:

-Yes I collect information from different sources for my reasoning Can I know your TOEFL score?
+Yes I collect information from different sources for my reasoning

+34. Can I know your TOEFL score?

+Answer:

-Reading: 28
+* Reading: X
-Listening: 29
+* Listening: X
-Writing: 27
+* Writing: X
-Speaking: 17
+* Speaking: X

-When did you take TOEFL?
+35. When did you take TOEFL?

+Answer:
 19, Dec 2021

 Are you nervous?
 No, I am not nervous
 Why are you afraid?